By Lisa Tanner, freelance writer and contributor to this blog

 Telling your kids about it helps.
 That way they’re excited and can help keep you accountable.

 And remember, fun doesn’t have to be expensive or elaborate.
 It does need to be something you enjoy.
 This could include:

 - A daily family play time where you rotate who selects the activity

 - A regularly scheduled family game night or trip to the movies

 - Trips to the park, museum, lake, or mall

 Whatever it is, do it.
 And, put your phone away while you do it.
 No fair letting work encroach on your time of fun.

 Action Step: Think of something fun you want to do.
 Then put it on your calendar.
 Tell the family about it so they can help you stay accountable.

 Your home business shouldn’t take all your time.
 If it’s been ages since you took time to do something you enjoy, it’s definitely time.
 If you work through the action steps in this post, you should free up some time to make time for fun.

-And, if you need more help building a home business that doesn’t consume your life, check out Sally’s Home Business School.
-It’s filled with courses and workbooks to help you increase your income without letting your work take over your life.
-You also receive a supportive group and coaching.
+And, if you need more help building a home business that doesn’t consume your life, check out Sally’s Work-At-Home Resource Library.
+It’s filled with mini courses and workbooks to help you increase your income without letting your work take over your life.
+You also receive an invite to join the FREE Make Money From Home community.
 Click on the image below to learn more.